 3. Neighbors – When you are viewing the property take a look over the fence to see how the neighbors are keeping their property.
 If you notice a lot of clutter or junk it could become an issue down the road.
 Also, look at how many cars are parked on the street and in the neighborhood.
 Sometimes it’s best to drive by the property on the weekend or evening to take a look at the parking situation.
 We can also determine if a neighbor is a renter or homeowner as well as the overall renter vs owner occupied homes in a community.

 4. Schools – If you don’t currently have children but plan to in the future you will definitely want to look at the local schools and make sure they meet your standards.

 5. Shopping – This may sound silly but I would check out the local grocery store and shopping areas since this is where you will be shopping and spending time.

 6. Home inspection – It’s important to use a certified home inspector that can check the systems of the home to verify the condition.
 While home inspectors cannot see what’s going on inside the walls they can help you determine the overall condition of the property and allow you to ask for repairs, a credit or a reduction in sales price.
 Additionally, you should always get a home warranty to cover you for unexpected items that may break after you move-in.

-Please feel free to CONTACT US for additional tips.
+Please feel free to contact one of our REALTORS by clicking here for additional tips.